Deryqq/Statistic_Calculator/README.md

 Static Calculator - training program, in which I made few statistic calculation in different ways.
 Enjoy.

-To use it, just download dist.zip file, unpack it and launch StatisticCalculator.exe
+To use it, just download dist.zip (main.py file inside) file, unpack it and launch StatisticCalculator.exe

 Thank you!